pyrler/node-red-contrib-pyrler/README.md

 Sonos: (Do not use for Productiv!)
 A Node for easy Control your Sonos System (for node-red-contrib-sonos-plus library)

+Automatic Blinds:
+For controlling blinds depending on the position of the sun

 Feature:
-- Blinds: For controlling blinds depending on the position of the sun

 Idea's are welcome